BrainPad/FindYourCandy/setup/linux_box.md

 ## Nginx setup
 This is not mandatory, but this setup senario is based on nginx.
 If you don't install, you have to figure out how to setup by yourself.

+Note: Do not start uWSGI yet!
+You need [Step4: Robot Arm Caribration](./README.md) first.

 ```
 $ sudo cp ./setup/nginx_config_example/webapp.conf /etc/nginx/conf.d/
 $ sudo cp ./setup/nginx_config_example/robot.conf /etc/nginx/conf.d/